oFwano/Movie-Recommender-System-and-Data-Analysis/ReadMe.md

 # **ANALYSIS AND COMPUTATION ON MOVIES**
-Creates a recommender system for movies using data and GroupLens.
+Created a recommender system for movies using the Movielens dataset.

 # Required Libraries:
 * scikit-learn